numoonchld/personal-wallet-app/readme.md

 - Open the project root folder in terminal

-- Execute `docker-compose up` in the terminal
+- Execute `docker-compose up --build` in the terminal

 - After Database, Server and Client containers have spun up in the terminal, visit `http://localhost:3500` for the app front-end